 Gerund phrase

-An Ing form of the verb that functions as a noun in a sentence is called a gerund.
-A gerund phrase consists of a gerund (verb + Ing), its object, and modifiers.
-It functions as a noun and is used as a subject or object in a sentence.
+A gerund is the -ing form of a verb that works as a noun in a sentence.
+A gerund phrase includes the gerund, along with its object and any modifiers.
+It can be used as the subject or object of a sentence.

 For example,